Hydrochloric Acid in the Stomach and Digestive Problems

 Sometimes other types of drugs called H2-receptor antagonists are prescribed to reduce the acid level in the stomach.
 These drugs block the receptor on the parietal cell membrane that normally binds to histamine.
 Histamine joins to parietal cells to trigger the process that makes hydrochloric acid.
 Proton pump inhibitors and H2-receptor antagonists are also prescribed for people who suffer from GERD.

 Proton pump inhibitors are powerful reducers of stomach acid and are popular medications.
 They are often prescribed instead of H2-receptor antagonists because they are thought to be more effective, but their long-term use may increase the risk of osteoporosis and bone fractures.
 A limited amount of evidence suggests that proton pump inhibitors may block hydrogen ion transport in the bones as well as the stomach.

 Some people take simple antacids to neutralize the acidity in their stomach.
 These aren't as effective as the more modern drugs because they don't prevent the acid from being made.
 They can provide quick, temporary relief from a mild case of acid reflux or pain caused by acid in the stomach, but anyone who finds themselves repeatedly taking antacids needs to visit a doctor for a diagnosis and treatment.

 In some places, proton pump inhibitors and H2-receptor antagonists are sold over the counter without a prescription.
 If someone is tempted to use these because antacids aren't working, it's very important that they see a doctor to get his or her advice instead of performing self-treatment.

 Hypochlorhydria and Achlorhydria

-Significant hypochlorhydria (low stomach acid) seems to be more common in elderly people than in younger people.
+Significant hypochlorhydria (low stomach acid) seems to be more common in elderly people than in younger ones.
 Some evidence suggests that medications that are designed to reduce acid production in the stomach may cause hypochlorhydria.
 In severe cases, acid production stops and the condition is called achlorhydria.